troglobit/watchdogd/README.md

 Most server and laptop motherboards today come equipped with a watchdog timer (WDT).
 It is a small timer connected to the reset circuitry so that it can reset the board if the timer expires.
-The system watchdog driver, and this daemon, periodically "kick", or reset the timer to prevent it from firing.
+The WDT driver, and this daemon, periodically "kick" (reset) the timer to prevent it from firing.

-Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions.
+Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions: lock-ups, live-locks, CPU overload.
+With a bit of logic sprinkled on top the cause can more easily be tracked down.

 The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate watchdog driver is loaded.
-If your board does not have a WDT, the kernel provides a "softdog" module which in many cases can be good enough.
+If your board does not have a WDT, the kernel provides a `softdog.ko` module which in many cases can be good enough.

 The idea of a watchdog daemon in userspace is to run in the background